-typed, because in logic expressions, comparisons result in boolean values.
+A consecutive comparison as the conditional expression in a ternary operation could, according to the grammar, be either in term or predicate position.
+In such a case, the conditional expression is considered a predicate.
+As a term a consecutive comparison that includes less-than or greater-than operations x < y < z would be parsed as (x < y) < z which is incorrectly typed, because in logic expressions, comparisons result in boolean values.
 However, when equalities are involved there could be some ambiguity.
 Consider a < b == c.
 As a standard expression, this would be parsed as (a < b) == c, which would require that c be a boolean value.
 As a consecutive comparison, this would be interpreted as (a < b) && (b == c); this form is only type-valid if b and c have the types that can be compared.
-However, as integer values are implicitly converted to boolean values this parsing is also valid if a and b are integral and c is boolean.
+However, as integer values are implicitly converted to boolean values this parsing is also valid if a and b are integral and a is boolean.
 To avoid this ambiguity and to avoid a situation where the grammar depends on the types of terms, ACSL adopts the rule that expressions of the form a < b == c with logic expressions are always interpreted as consecutive comparisons, even if they then fail a type-checking test.
 The conventional parsing can always be obtained by using appropriate parentheses.

-To enforce the same interpretation as in C expressions, one may need to add extra parentheses: a == b < c is equivalent to a == b & b < c, whereas a == (b < c) is equivalent to b < c, whereas b < c, and b < c is equivalent to b < c, and b < c is equivalent to b < c.
+To enforce the same interpretation as in C expressions, one may need to add extra parentheses: a == b < c is equivalent to a == b & c, whereas a == (b < c) is equivalent to a == b < c, whereas a == (b < c) is equivalent to a == b < c, a == x.
+This situation raises some issues, as in the example below.